If life in danger call Triple Zero 000

 HELP SEEKER INTERACTIONS

-Over 3,500 calls, chat messages and texts from Australians in crisis every day
+The number of calls, chat messages and texts to Lifeline from Australians in crisis, daily.

 155